Updated June 11, 2026

 This is where Claude stops acting like a chatbot and starts acting like an analyst.

 When you turn on Extended Thinking, Claude reasons through your problem step by step before answering.
 It shows its work.
 Better for hard multi-step problems, complex analysis, and anything where getting it right matters more than getting it fast.
-Available on Opus 4.6 and Sonnet 4.6.
+Available on Sonnet 4.6 and Haiku 4.5.
+On Opus 4.8 this runs automatically — it decides how deeply to think, and the new effort control lets you dial it up.

 Best for: Strategy breakdowns across multiple documents · Legal or policy review at scale · System and architecture planning from multiple angles